"Eat till you drop"

 Landing at Suvarnabhumi Airport and heading downstairs to the taxi-line, always awakens this immediate rush of excitement.
-The knowledge that whether i’m spending a week or 6 months there, I will be fed like a God and imbibe like a Viking.
+The knowledge that whether i’m spending a week or 6 months there, I will be fed like a God.
 The streets are heaving with life, the roads clogged haplessly with far too much traffic, the sky-trains groaning under the burden of lightening the load, and the subway snaking around beneath the surface offering frosty AC and relative peace.
 Despite all these handicaps, there are precious few places on earth that fill me with as much optimism, hope and excitement as Bangkok.
 Once they expand the MTR and Skytrain, then the city will be slightly more inhabitable, from a transport perspective.

 Anyway, onto whats important.
 Food, drinks and accommodation.
 Ramen restaurants have already been written about here, so this is mostly other cuisine.
 And since almost all of my Thai friends eat at streetfood places with no name, then I will just focus on brick and mortar places, not only Thai mind you.

 Sightseeing you can read about on another blog.

 Where to eat

 A veritable institution in Bangkok feathery delight folklore, this place has been churning out crispy, moist chicken for over 50 years.
 In my honest opinion the dark meat is where you want to aim, but take nothing away: This is seriously good fried chicken, the colonel better watch his back.

 If you find it, this is one of the best bowls of noodles you'll find in Bangkok.
 Go at lunchtime and expect to wait in line, don't miss out on asking for the container of special home-sauce which you plonk on your noodles!